 There is nothing like a bombshell blowout with a ton of volume.
 To achieve this at home, make sure you have a great spray to add volume to your roots and blow dry up with a round brush.
 If you can, set your hair after your blowout with Velcro rollers.
 Do this for about 30 minutes to ensure the longevity of your blowout.

 Medium-length layers, cut with internal layering, will add fullness to your hairstyle.
-I don’t recommend asking for a lot of layers if you have fine hair.
+I don’t recommend asking for many layers if you have fine hair.
 When you want to have lots of texture, use a large barrel curling iron.
 Then, once your hair is curled, spray it with texture spray.

-Growing out your curtain bangs after a great wear?
-You might want to change things up and a swoop bang gives a fresh style so you can enjoy the grow-out.
+Are you growing out your curtain bangs after a great wear?
+You might want to change things up, and a swoop bang gives a fresh style so you can enjoy the grow-out.
 Blonde color with layers helps showcase the dimension and pairs well with a style change.

 A stunning mid-length is a great way to elevate your blonde hair.
 When styling your hair, you may be able to get away with some air-dry cream.
 Or, finish your locs with a hot tool for curled ends.
 When working with chemically treated hair, I strongly recommend you pair heat styling with heat protection.
 Firewall by AG is a shield of silk that adds shine and manageability.

 This lived-in grey cut with dark roots is the best of both worlds.
 Dark roots can help you maintain an ashy blonde because it doesn’t go to the roots.
 A gloss every 4-8 weeks can help you maintain the grey color.
 I suggest adding a strengthening and hydrating masque once weekly to keep your hair healthy and strong.